dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2128: Institutions need alternative revenue for sustainability.
+### T2128: Theatres and museums should explore private revenue sources like partnerships and sponsorships.

 |Support|
 |---|